uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/programming_model/index.rst

-often referred as *meta-parameters* to distinguish them from the model parameters learned during the training. `Some algorithms <xgboost_params_>`_ define a dozen meta-parameters, while others depend on another algorithm as, for example, the logistic regression training procedure depends on optimization algorithm.
+often referred as *meta-parameters* to distinguish them from the model parameters learned during the training. `Some algorithms <xgboost_params_>`_ define a dozen meta-parameters, while others depend on another algorithm as, for example, the logistic regression training procedure depends on an optimization algorithm.

 .. _xgboost_params: https://xgboost.readthedocs.io/en/latest/parameter.html